ACE-Genomics/wxspipe/README.md

 The scripts has also some basic optional input options for do some testing in your sample,

-   * -i : the only compulsory option _-i project.init_, pointing where your init file is.
+   * -i : the only compulsory option i_-i project.init_, pointing where your init file is.
    * -c : especify a file with a subsebt of the subjects to analyze, run the script only on these subjects
    * -m : optional especify if tha data is WGS (-m wgs) or WES (default)
    * -g : for debugging pourposes, do not remove intermediate temporary files